kowais915/facial_expression_detection/README.md

+## Facial Expression Detection

+This project used [Face API](https://github.com/justadudewhohacks/face-api.js/) to detect facial expressions.

+The project is written in Next.JS.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+1. Clone the project.

-First, run the development server:
+2. Run the development server:

 ```bash
 npm run dev